 Step 2.
 Generate topology file of protein

-Although lipid topology files are included in the force field file used in
+setup_lmp.
+Although lipid topology files are included in the force field file used

 tutorial for lipid membrane systems or generated with